-Guided by an Oscar-winner, acquire and hone all the skills you need to design, record, mix and edit the sound for film and video
+Guided by an Oscar-winner, examine the skills and real-world protocols involved in designing, recording, mixing and editing sound for film and video

-Quite often the quality of sound is the most under-appreciated aspect of filmmaking.
-The truth is that photography and sound are the two most important tools in storytelling.
-This is a workshop for those who want to acquire the technical knowledge and set procedures required of professional sound recordists and mixers in a wide range of field productions.
+Quite often sound is the most under-appreciated aspect of filmmaking even though photography and sound are the two most important tools in cinematic storytelling.
+This is a workshop for those who want to explore the technical knowledge and set procedures required of professional sound recordists and mixers in a wide range of field productions.
 It will be equally attentive to craft and theory.

 An Oscar-winning production sound mixer, Mark Ulano has been recording sound for film professionally since 1976.
 His work on TITANIC won him an Academy Award for Sound Mixing as well as the Cinema Audio Society Award for Best Sound mixing for a Feature Film.
 He was also Oscar-nominated for ONCE UPON A TIME IN HOLLYWOOD, INGLORIOUS BASTERDS, and AD ASTRA.
 His other credits include THE HATEFUL EIGHT, DJANGO UNCHAINED, KILL BILL VOLS.
 I & 2, JACKIE BROWN, IRON MAN, IRON MAN 2, COWBOYS & ALIENS, THE MASTER, WEDDING CRASHERS and over one hundred other films.
 He has had a 25 year collaboration with Quentin Tarantino.
 Mr. Ulano has served five terms as president of IATSE Local 695 (the film sound union) and also served five terms on the executive committee of the Academy of Motion Pictures Arts and Sciences Sound Branch.
 He has sat ten terms as a board member for the Cinema Audio Society and served as president of that organization for two terms.
 He is also in the final stages of completing a comprehensive text on the work of Production Sound Mixing.
 He has authored over 50 articles, interviews and reviews related to Production Sound Mixing.
 He has frequently been a guest speaker at sound symposiums internationally, including The Directors Guild of America, the Rycote World Sound Symposium, The Norwegian Bjoksjo Sound Symposium, The Beijing Film Academy, Digital Video Expo, AES and Cinema Audio Society.
 He has also directed documentaries including I LOVE WHAT I DO and JULIANNA: A PORTRAIT.